 It takes courage to reach out for help.
 If you want to seek help but you’re not sure where to start, you can also contact your doctor or another healthcare professional if you have one.

-If you’re having thoughts of suicide or hurting yourself or someone else, call 911 or local emergency services, go directly to your nearest emergency room.
+If you’re having thoughts of suicide or hurting yourself or someone else, call 911 or local emergency services or go directly to your nearest emergency room.

 Can I use FSA for BetterHelp?

 Yes.
-You can use FSA to cover therapy costs with BetterHelp.
+You can use FSA funds to cover therapy costs with BetterHelp.

 Does BetterHelp take Medicaid?

 No, BetterHelp does not take Medicaid.

 BetterHelp ranges from $60–$90 a week without insurance.

 BetterHelp is an online, subscription-based therapy service.
 It’s one of many therapy options you can access online.
 BetterHelp is not covered by health insurance.
 It does offer financial assistance, or you may be able to get reimbursed by your health insurance provider.